dskillin/ai-gen/.augie/session_001.md

 - Began working through the tasks systematically
 - Verified ollama is installed at /usr/local/bin/ollama
 - Confirmed mixtral model is available
+- Created summary.txt with an overview of the project steps

 ## What Blocked Me